b73tt/bedcooler/README.md

 **BedCooler/Temperature**: In Auto mode, this will publish the current temperature every 30 seconds

-**BedCooler/Humidity**: In Auto mode, this will publish the current humidity every 30 seconds (currently unused but maybe a humidistat function is a good idea for sweaty people)
+**BedCooler/Humidity**: In Auto mode, this will publish the current humidity every 30 seconds